whoissava/Glance-X-n8n/README.md

 # 📦 Glance × n8n Plugin

 This directory collects a series of custom plugins for n8n, designed to extend the functionality of Glance.

+Remember to put your data like ip or credentials to the http request
 ---

 ## 📂 Disk space